 What better way to pass some chilly winter days than getting the whole family immersed in festive decorating?
 Not only does it save you the hassle of spending too much on Christmas decorations, it’s also a lovely way to proudly display your children’s artwork around the home.
 What’s not to love?

-We have plenty of great ideas for Christmas crafts for kids for 2020, so if you need inspiration, scroll down for our full list of Christmas crafting ideas.
-That should keep them busy when you’re stocking up on Christmas toys for the big day!
+We have plenty of great ideas for Christmas crafts for kids for 2021, so if you need inspiration, scroll down for our full list of Christmas crafting ideas.
+That should keep them busy when you’re stocking up on top Christmas toys 2021 for the big day!

 Best Christmas crafts for kids